-How An ‘Ecoware’ Warrior Is Transforming India’s Attitude To Single-Use Plastic
+How An ‘Ecoware’ Warrior Transformed Single-Use Plastic In India

-When Ecoware founder Rhea Singhal couldn’t find alternative, sustainable solutions to India’s plastic problem, she created her own – disrupting an entire industry and helping to change society’s habits for the better.
+When Ecoware founder Rhea Singhal couldn’t find alternative, sustainable solutions to India’s plastic problem, she created her own.
+Her brand disrupted an entire industry and is helping to change society’s habits for the better.

 When I founded Ecoware in 2009, it was back when there was far, far less awareness about the harmful effects of plastic.
-There were no plastic bans, educational campaigns or incentives to change consumer behavior.
-But plastic was choking our ecosystems, washing up on our beaches and having a devastating effect on the health of humans and wildlife.
+There were no plastic bans, educational campaigns, or incentives to change consumer behavior.
+However, plastic was already choking our ecosystems, washing up on our beaches and having a devastating effect on the health of humans and wildlife.

-As every environmental campaigner or sustainable business knows, trying to tackle such a massive issue head-on is daunting.
+Every environmental campaigner or sustainable business knows that trying to tackle such a massive issue head-on is daunting.
 I hope my story shows that to be a disruptor, there are many tactics, moments of collaboration and change-making opportunities available to those that really want to succeed.

 I had never intended to set up my own business and never imagined myself as an entrepreneur.
 Circumstances led me here when I re-located from the UK to India.
-Despite having climbed to the top of the ladder in my previous role in pharma, frustratingly once I arrived in India I wasn’t given a look-in.
-Fed up with being undervalued in a job market where I should have been a strong candidate, one day I received a surprising piece of advice.
+Despite having climbed to the top of the ladder in my previous role in pharma, I frustratingly wasn’t given a look-in once I arrived in India .
+Fed up with being undervalued in a job market where I should have been a strong candidate, I finally received a surprising piece of advice.
 My father-in-law, a serial entrepreneur who had launched many businesses, suggested that I set something up for myself.

 2. A challenging operating environment can make you stronger – and also help you stand out

-Converting common crop waste into sustainable packaging that is 100% natural, compostable and biodegradable was revolutionary at the time and took a huge amount of research and investment, but I’m delighted to see that it’s now becoming more popular across India and Asia Pacific.
+Converting common crop waste into sustainable packaging that is 100% natural, compostable, and biodegradable was revolutionary at the time and took a huge amount of research and investment.
+I’m delighted to see how popular it has become across India and Asia Pacific.

 3. Change doesn’t happen overnight – it’s a process

-I look at where we are now – 12 sales partners globally, 23 distributors in India and over 500 point-of-sales shops – and I have to remind myself that growth has been a gradual process.
+I look at where we are now – 12 sales partners globally, 23 distributors in India and over 500 point-of-sales shops – and I have to remind myself that growth is a gradual process.
 It takes education, sustained over time, to create lifelong behavioral changes.
-We had to influence and build awareness amongst so many different stakeholders: manufacturers, traders and consumers as well as media and policymakers.
+We had to influence and build awareness amongst so many different stakeholders: manufacturers, traders, and consumers as well as media and policymakers.

 5. Sustainability needs to be at the core of all decision-making, not an afterthought

-The growing momentum and urgency behind ESG for companies everywhere has demonstrated that sustainability needs to drive every consideration across economy, people and planet.
+The growing momentum and urgency behind ESG for companies everywhere has demonstrated that sustainability needs to drive every consideration across the economy, people and planet.
 This will benefit all stakeholders and add more value to the business going forward.
-To ensure that you are purposeful and your work is creating impact, sustainability must be the bedrock.
+To ensure that you are purposeful and your work creates impact, sustainability must be the bedrock.

 As a business that has been recognized by the World Economic Forum for deriving 100% of our revenue from a circular economy, we also understand how important it is to be endorsed by external organizations that carry weight and influence.
-That gives us a powerful platform to drive change further.
+Having access to a powerful platform can further drive change.

 And finally, my advice for any entrepreneur trying to set up a sustainable business today?

 Measure your impact.
 Set clear parameters: aligning to SDGs (UN Sustainable Development Goals) is also important, as they are globally recognized and measurable.
-It’s so much easier to take pride in what you are doing when you can reflect on tangible, measurable change.
+It’s so much easier to take pride in what you are doing when you can reflect on tangible change.

 I’ve been on this journey for well over a decade.
 Sustainability still isn’t a sexy space.
 But there is more awareness, conversation and action than ever before.
 After years of perseverance from small businesses, NGOs and the sector at large, sustainability is finally on mainstream agendas.
 So to all entrepreneurs hoping to drive environmental change through innovative ideas: hang in there and keep going!
-Save up your small wins.
-Together, we can impact our planet and our future.
+Count all your small wins.
+Together, we can save our planet and our future.